 Nevertheless, in the public meaning Descriptive Geometry has falsely become synonymic for 'manually drawing images of 3D objects'.
 As in the last decades manual drawing with traditional instruments has been replaced by CAD or mathematical software with graphic output, 'people on the road' frequently conclude that therefore Descriptive Geometry has become obsolete.

-However, this is totally wrong: In contrary, only people with a profound knowledge in Descriptive Geometry are able to make extended use of CAD programs as the communication is usually based on views only.
-The more powerful and sophisticated a modeling software, the higher the required geometric knowledge.
-A poor designer will never become perfect only by using CAD instead of traditional tools.
-For similar reasons the importance of mathematics is still increasing though computers take over the computational part.
+However, this is totally wrong: In contrary,

+- only people with a profound knowledge in Descriptive Geometry are able to make extended use of CAD programs as the communication is usually based on views only. - The more powerful and sophisticated a modeling software, the higher the required geometric knowledge. - A poor designer will never become perfect only by using CAD instead of traditional tools.

+For similar reasons the importance of mathematics is still increasing though computers take over the computational labour.

 Another misinterpretation of Descriptive Geometry is to consider it only as a theoretical, rather 'academic' subject.
-F. HOHENBERG could disprove this opinion in his textbook [7] in a convincing way.
-In many examples he presented real world applications for which Descriptive Geometry is substantial.
+F. Hohenberg could disprove this opinion in his textbook [7] in a convincing way.
+In many examples he demonstrated application of Descriptive Geometry to real-world requirements.

 In order to defend the true meaning of Descriptive Geometry, there were various attempts to rename this subject.
-Its applicability is stressed by using the names 'Technical Geometry' or 'Applied Geometry' instead of Descriptive Geometry.
+Its applicability is stressed by using the names 'Technical Geometry' or 'Applied Geometry' instead of 'Descriptive Geometry'.
 As already mentioned, another choice is 'Constructive Geometry' - 'constructive' in its figurative sense.
-It should indicate that not only manual drawing but also mathematical computations are used in this subject.

-Anyway, the original MONGE definition 'Descriptive Geometry' with its wide meaning covers all these aspects.
+It should indicate that not only manual drawings but also mathematical computations are used in this subject.
+Anyway, the original Monge definition of 'Descriptive Geometry' with its wide meaning covers all these aspects.
 So, in my opinion the original name is still appropriate.
-Only strategic reasons (e.g., for strengthening the position of Descriptive Geometry in the curricula) can justify new and perhaps more attractive names.
+However, some find this name old-fashioned.
+For strategic reasons they are seeking for more attractive designations which make evident that temporary courses on Descriptive Geometry include also some methods from computer science like 'geometric modeling' as well as 'visualization techniques' and of course CAD-programs.
+In this sense 'Geometric Modeling and Visualization' or more briefly 'Modeling and Imaging' could be appropriate.

-And for those who like to translate 'descriptive' by 'graphically depicting' only, I add the following statement: Descriptive Geometry is more than 'descriptive' geometry as well as 'Geometry' is more than its literal sense 'measuring the Earth'.
+And for those who like to translate 'descriptive' by 'graphically depicting' only, I add the following statement: 'Descriptive Geometry' is more than 'descriptive' geometry as well as 'Geometry' is more than its literal sense, i.e., 'measuring the earth'.

-3 What should remain in the students' brain
+3. What should remain in the students' brain